xTheOneAboveAll/ThePredator/README.md

 The Predator[Auto Exploiter & More]

 This is a penetration testing tools.
 We are not responsible for any illegel activity.
-You can use one Lisense in 2 pc but you have to register for them when you going to buy it else you will not able to use one lisense in another pc.
+You can use one license on two devices but you have to register your two devices when you buy this product.
+Otherwise you will not be able to use two devices with one license

 What you will get[!]
 					[+] Seventeen Differents Dorker & Grabber with MultiThreads and ProxyAccess